leafo/lapis/docs/etlua_templates.md

 Note that you have to type the full module name of the template for the first argument to require, in this case `"views.navigation"`, which points to `views/navigation.etlua`.
-If you happen to also be using MoonScript templates you can also include them using the `render` function.
+(The `views_prefix` is only used when an application is specifying a template to use)

+The `render()` function can take any *renderable* object.
+This means you can use [`Widget` classes](html_generation.html) or `etlua` templates.
+When a string is provided as the object to render, it will be loaded with `require()`.

-Any values and helpers available in the parent template are also available in the sub-template.
+Any values and helpers available in the parent template are made available in the scope of the rendered sub-template.

-Sometimes you need to pass data to a sub-template that's generated during the execution of the parent template. `render` takes a second argument of values to pass into the sub-template.
+If data needs to be passed to a sub-template, `render` takes an optional second argument of a table of fields to pass down.

 Here's a contrived example of using a sub-template to render a list of numbers: